PaulRBerg/foundry-template/README.md

 ### Git Hooks

-This template uses [Husky](https://github.com/typicode/husky) to run automated checks on commit messages, and [Lint Staged](https://github.com/okonet/lint-staged) to automatically format the code with Prettier when making a git commit.
+This template uses [Husky](https://github.com/typicode/husky) to run automated checks on commit messages, and [Lint Staged](https://github.com/okonet/lint-staged) to automatically format the code with Forge and Prettier when making a git commit.

 ## Writing Tests